Engaging young adults with IDD-MH and researchers in comparative effectiveness research

 - See the benefit of doing research with young adults with IDD-MH and their families for all

 - Learn ways to include young adults with IDD-MH and their families effectively.
 Help make sure that everyone can understand and benefit from research information.

 At the conclusion of the project, there will be an increased capacity of young adults with IDD-MH, their families, and researchers to partner in research that optimizes the mental health outcomes valued by this population.
 The project will create products and publications that will be disseminated to the public.

-Click here to read an “easy read” version of this project.
+Click here to read an “easy read” version of this project or watch our video!

 This project is a collaboration of the University of Florida, Georgetown University National Center for Cultural Competence (NCCC), and the Center for START Services (CSS) at the University of New Hampshire, Institute on Disability.

 This project is funded through a Patient-Centered Outcomes Research Institute (PCORI) Eugene Washington PCORI Engagement Award (EA #15364).